simonask/w/README.md

 - If you find yourself implementing copy-constructors and move-constructors, you are likely creating bugs.
 See if you can represent your value type with just other value types that take care of resource management for you.
 - Beware of `std::vector::operator[]`.
+It doesn't do bounds checking.
 Use `std::vector::at` instead.
-- <w> may choose to handle more than one request at a time.
+- `<w>` may choose to handle more than one request at a time.
 If your request handlers share any state, make sure to guard it behind an `std::mutex`.

 Example app